 Public hearings

-LRAPA plans to hold one.
-The table(s) below includes information about how to participate in the public hearings.
+LRAPA plans to hold one public hearing.
+The tables below include information about how to participate in the public hearings.

 Before taking public comment and according to Oregon Administrative Rule 137-001-0030, the presiding officer will provide a brief summary of the content of the notice given under Oregon Revised Statute 183.335 and respond to any questions about the rulemaking.